Anne Haour

-Her research focuses on the period AD 500-1500 and examines how objects reflect political and cultural connections and helped build identities in the past.
+Her research focuses on the period AD 500–1500 and examines how objects reflect political and cultural connections and helped build identities in the past.
 As part of this work she has developed sustained engagement with the fields of history and cultural heritage.
 Throughout her research, she has developed a special interest in the analysis of ceramics and cowrie shells.

-She has led major research projects in Benin, Niger and the Maldives and conducted museum- and community- based work in Ghana, Senegal and Sudan.
+She has led major research projects in Bénin, Niger and the Maldives and conducted museum- and community- based work in Ghana, Senegal and Sudan.
 Her early training in archaeological excavation included periods working in the UK, Belize and Switzerland.
-She is bilingual French/English.
+She is bilingual French/English wirth B1 level in German.

 Career

 After a Bachelor of Arts (Hon) in Archaeology and Anthropology at Hertford College, University of Oxford (1995), Anne Haour obtained a Masters of Arts in Research Methods for the Humanities at the Institute of Archaeology, University College London (1997), and obtained her DPhil in 2002 from St Cross College, University of Oxford.

 From 2002 to 2005, she was a British Academy Postdoctoral Fellow and Tutor for Archaeology & Anthropology at Hertford College, University of Oxford.
-In January 2006 she was appointed Lecturer in Archaeology at the University of Newcastle upon Tyne, before becoming Lecturer, then Reader (from September 2007 to July 2016) and Professor in the Arts and Archaeology of Africa at the University of East Anglia.
+In January 2006, she was appointed Lecturer in Archaeology at the University of Newcastle upon Tyne, before becoming Lecturer, then Reader (from September 2007 to July 2016) and Professor in the Arts and Archaeology of Africa at the Sainsbury Research Unit for the Arts of Africa, Oceania and the Americas at the University of East Anglia, Norwich, United Kingdom.

-Between 2011 and 2015 she ran Crossroads, a five-year European Research Council Starter Grant project in northern Benin.
-The team included anthropologists, archaeologists, art historians, and historians; workmen; students from Niger, Togo, Benin, Nigeria, Belgium and the UK.
+Between 2011 and 2015 she ran Crossroads, a five-year European Research Council Starter Grant project in northern Bénin.
+The team included anthropologists, archaeologists, art historians, and historians; workmen; students from Niger, Togo, Bénin, Nigeria, Belgium and the UK.
 During the main field season, she headed a team of 78 people.
 The aim of the Crossroads project was to document material culture past and present from a 100 km-long stretch of the Niger River Valley which was subject to conflicting historical descriptions of its medieval landscape and which sits on some of the world's major axes of communication.
 The project resulted in the documentation of hundreds of previously unknown sites, tens of thousands of objects, and hundreds of interviews with local informants.
 A regional framework was established, documenting material culture, subsistence, technological practices, stories about the past, and settlement sequences.
 These new data were set within the broader context of history, palaeoenvironment, landforms and vegetation.
 Excavations showed that the region was densely occupied in medieval times, with important ramifications for wider questions around the power base of precolonial polities, linkages between past and present cultural groups, communications along the Niger and across the Sahara, and the role of disease, environmental change, and enslavement.
 The project was presented in the exhibition Crossroads of Empires at the Sainsbury Centre for Visual Arts, Norwich, as well as a co-hosted conference in Cotonou, many publications and outreach events in the source communities for the restitution of the research outcomes.